Whether you reach out to media for coverage, or are contacted by a member of the media for an interview, here are a few things to keep in mind.

 Pivot Technique Example:

 Why are Princeton students trying to save children in Trenton?

-Our tutoring program works one-on-one with students in Trenton after school. [pivot] We focus our work on not only helping with homework, but also as being mentors.
-Just was we hope to help our students learn, it’s amazing how much we have to learn from our students.
-[Note that the negative aspect of the question is never referenced or repeated.]
+Our tutoring program works one-on-one with students in Trenton after school.
+[PIVOT] We focus our work on not only helping with homework, but also as being mentors.
+Just as we hope to help our students learn, it's amazing how much we have to learn from our students.
+[Note that the negative aspect of the question was never referenced or repeated.]